zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/slsa_level_3/_index.md

    1. cosign can utilize GitLab CI’s OIDC integration to securely authenticate the job and issue short-lived credentials.
 These credentials will sign the provenance file.
    1. The OIDC token provided by GitLab is scoped to the running pipeline job, making it ephemeral and secure.
 1. GitLab OIDC Integration Workflow:
-   1. GitLab generates an OIDC token for the job and exposes it in the environment variable CI_JOB_JWT.
+   1. GitLab generates an OIDC token in the CI component and exposes it as an environment variable.
    1. Sigstore’s cosign uses the OIDC token to authenticate the GitLab CI job with Sigstore’s transparency log (Rekor).
    1. Sigstore validates the identity and grants signing capability for the duration of the job.
    1. cosign generates a signed provenance file (JSON format) and uploads it to GitLab’s artifacts store.
 1. OIDC Configuration in GitLab:
-   1. Enable GitLab OIDC support by setting up the pipeline with CI_JOB_JWT.
+   1. Enable GitLab OIDC support by using the existing ID Token feature.
    1. Use GitLab CI/CD’s environment variables to expose tokens and necessary metadata.

 ### Reusable GitLab CI Component